flaktack/systemd-resolved-docker/README.md

         dnf install systemd-resolved-docker

-1. Start and optionally enable the services
+1. Start and optionally enable the service

        systemctl start  systemd-resolved-docker
        systemctl enable systemd-resolved-docker

-1. Docker should be updated to use the DNS server provided by `systemd-docker-resolved.` This may be done globally by editing the docker daemon's configuration (`daemon.json`) or per-container using the `--dns` flag.
+1. Docker should be updated to use the DNS server provided by `systemd-docker-resolved`.
+This may be done globally by editing the docker daemon's configuration (`daemon.json`) or per-container using the `--dns` flag.